ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/SearchAI/index.rst

 Many problems in computer science can be thought of as a search for the best answer through a set of possible answers.
 Solving a puzzle, playing chess, and planning a route can all be attacked with the same basic strategy.

-This chapter focuses on how search algorithms work and how they play a roll in many solving problems in the subfield of computer science known as *artificial intelligence*.
+This chapter focuses on how search algorithms work and how they play a role in many solving problems in the sub-field of computer science known as *artificial intelligence*.

 .. note::
 	*Nine Algorithms That Changed the Future* does not cover search algorithms.